sb-image

 Issam Jellali

 Zeynep Sönmez is one of the professional female tennis players developed in Türkiye to have won a WTA singles title.
-Throughout her career, she has aimed for consistent competition at the Grand Slam main draw level by entering the WTA rankings’ top 100; the demands of professional tennis—including tournament travel schedules, long journeys, and adaptation to different court conditions—have become defining elements of her career.
+She has set as her goal consistent competition at the Grand Slam main draw level by entering the top 100 in the WTA rankings; the demands of professional tennis—including tournament travel schedules, long journeys, and adaptation to different court conditions—have become defining elements of her career.

 Zeynep Sönmez (AA)